 vocational training center

 Our Vocational Training Center is located in Yeji on the shores of Lake Volta.
 Yeji is known as the slave hub for Ghana.
-Tailoring is currently being taught at our training center, but we have built a new facility that will offer both tailoring and catering.
-The new programs will begin January of 2020.
+Our vocational training students are taught tailoring which is a much needed skill in their community.
+Upon graduation, they are given the tools needed to start their own business.
 When young adults are taught a valuable trade, they are able to provide a sustainable income for their families.
 This reduces the risk of child trafficking and helps to stop child slavery through education.

 Jacob's Wells is a non-profit organization under The Micah 6:8 Project.
 Jacob was a lively, vibrant young man who made his presence known everywhere he went.
 In June of 2017, he tragically passed away in a swimming accident.
 To honor his memory, Jacob’s Wells was established.
 His mother, Kim, is a longtime board member of The Micah 6:8 Project and has made many trips to Ghana.
 Jacob loved playing with and mentoring young kids, so it only seemed right that we build water wells in Ghana to bring life-sustaining water to villages full of children.